Pratikshinde55/AWS-EKS-SetUp/README.md

 ![image](https://github.com/user-attachments/assets/f081c271-e3bc-467a-ab9b-e33d7d6247d6)

-### Step 6: (Create pod using docker image)
+### Step-6: [Create pod using Docker image]

-If we want to launch OS, Server, App then that entire Software we bundle in one box or software called as "Image"  and that image in Container world called as "Container Image".
+If we want to launch OS, Server, App then that entire Software we bundle in one box or software called as "Image"  and that image in Container world called as
+"Container Image".

-If we want to launch app/container/pod with help of image we use term as "deployment" in K8S world.
+**If we want to launch app/container/pod with help of image we use term as "deployment" in K8S world.**

-Command:
+Command for create deployment/container in AWS EKS:

     kubectl create deployment psapp --image=vimal13/apache-webserver-php

- we can check pods using kubectl command:
+We can check pods using kubectl command:

     kubectl get pods

 ![image](https://github.com/user-attachments/assets/b4f836b2-97ec-4346-9cfd-a5d3ee6e78fa)

- we can check entire info of pods using command:
+We can check entire info of pods using command:

     kubectl get pods -o wide

- we can also direct connect to POD (Container) from laptop:
+We can also direct connect to POD (Container) from laptop:

     kubectl exec -it psapp bash

 - Note:

   Master node keeps on monitoring "pod" because there is a program running in "worker node" who communicates with master that program is known as "kubelet", This is also managed by EKS.

   If we delete pod or any fault occures and pod goes down then Master node automatically launch same pod at any node, at any node means master kube-schedular program keep on monitoring on worker node which is free, that node use for launch pod.

   ![image](https://github.com/user-attachments/assets/8e9ac95d-d0b9-4162-9870-fd033a096589)